 This post describes the implementation of temporal difference learning that can be found on my github.
 This amazingly simple algorithm is able to learn entirely through self-play without any human knowledge, except for the rules of the game.
-By way of example, we will be training the algorithm to play ultimate tic-tac-toe, but the same algorithm can be applied to almost any other game with varying degrees of success.
+By way of example, we will be training the algorithm to play ultimate tic-tac-toe, which I have already discussed here, but the same algorithm can be applied to almost any other game with varying degrees of success.
 This post will assume some familiarity with machine learning and reinforcement learning concepts, and should be accessible if you understand the basics of supervised learning with neural networks.

 What is temporal difference learning?

 Temporal difference (TD) learning is a reinforcement learning algorithm trained only using self-play.
 The algorithm learns by bootstrapping from the current estimate of the value function, i.e. the value of a state is updated based on the current estimate of the value of future states.
 Read more…

 Specifically, each time the algorithm is asked to make a move, the current model for evaluating the value of a state is applied to the states resulting from each currently legal move.
 The value of the current state is then updated using the rules

 The only time the current model is not used to determine state value is when the state is won by either player.
 In this case, the state is given the value -1 for a loss and +1 for a win.